Harnessing the full potential of Google Ads is easier said than done, especially if you’re a small business owner who is new to online advertising.

 Extensions are additional bits of information that can make your ads much more enticing to Google users — especially those who are searching for local goods and services.
 Ad extensions include call buttons, additional links, your company address and more.

-Activate this feature under the “Ad extensions” tab in AdWords and follow the directions to set up each extension.
+Activate this feature under the “Ad extensions” tab in Google Ads and follow the directions to set up each extension.

 Challenge #10: Optimizing your campaigns.

-Successful campaigns eventually require less optimizing and, like everything else in AdWords, it gets easier over time.
+Successful campaigns eventually require less optimizing and, like everything else with Google Ads, it gets easier over time.